There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

-On one hand, it makes sense to try to avoid narrow roads wherever possible.
-There isn’t a lot of passing space and you could hold up traffic behind you.
+On the one hand, it makes sense to try to avoid narrow roads wherever possible.
+There isn’t a lot of passing space, and you could hold up traffic behind you.
 Depending on where you live, drivers may force you to the side f the road as they overtake or try to bully you off the road.

 15. Avoid Peak Hours

 The period between 7 is to 10 am, and 4 pm to 7 pm is when most people are rushing to and from work.

 Hence patience and tolerance levels are usually low.

 Instead, try finding quieter roads or, better still, bike paths.
 They might make your ride slightly longer, but it’s much safer.